ronimos/snowpack/Adapting snowpack_reader.py to the AvaCollabra Data Model Plan.md

 3.  **Implement Integration Tests:** Create tests for workflows that involve multiple components, such as verifying that the high-level `read()` wrapper can correctly parse multiple file types and merge them into a valid `SnowProfileDataset`.
 4.  **Enable Doctests:** Add example code to the docstrings of all public-facing functions and methods.
 Enable `pytest`'s doctest module to ensure these examples are automatically tested and remain correct as the code evolves.
 5.  **Set Up Continuous Integration (CI):** Configure a CI pipeline (e.g., using GitLab CI or GitHub Actions) that automatically runs the full test suite (including doctests) on every commit and pull request.
 This will provide immediate feedback to developers and prevent regressions.

+## 7. Open Source and Community Engagement

+Beyond the technical implementation, several steps are required to prepare the package for an open-source release.

+**Required Work:**

+1. Choose an approved open source license (e.g., MIT, Apache 2.0, GPL).
+2.  **Add a `LICENSE` file:** file with the full license text.
+3.  **Create a `README.md` file:** with project description, usage, and contribution guidelines.
+4.  **Add copyright** and license headers to source files.
+5. Host the code in a public repository (e.g., GitHub, GitLab).
+6. Document installation and usage instructions clearly.
+7.  **Create a `CONTRIBUTING.md` file:** file for contribution guidelines.
+8.  **Add a `CODE_OF_CONDUCT.md`:** if applicable.
+[Contributor Covenant](https://www.contributor-covenant.org/) is a common and effective approach.
+9.  **Prepare for Publication:** To make the package easily installable via `pip`, the following steps are needed:
+    * Create a `pyproject.toml` file to define package metadata, dependencies, and build system configurations.
+    * Use standard Python packaging tools (like `build` and `twine`) to create distribution packages and upload them to the Python Package Index (PyPI).